Updated: 28-08-2025 at 5:30 AM

 Read more: Death Certificate

 By mandating elite schools to welcome children who cannot afford high fees, this scheme seeks to cut disparity and foster nation-building through unified education.
+The 25% RTE quota for underprivileged children intends to:

 Read more: EWS Certificate

 The lottery aims to cut discretion and ensure total transparency in the selection of candidates.
 The entire admission process, including disputes, is monitored by government committees.
+The RTE, Right to Education, lottery system involves the following key steps:

 Read more: Marriage Certificate